Purpose of Environmental Health and Safety

 High Hazard Chemicals

 These chemicals are those that require some sort of neutralization prior to being shipped for disposal.
 These include certain peroxide forming compounds, organic peroxides, reactive azides, class 4 oxidizers, and multinitrated compounds.
-If there is a question whether a chemical is one of those listed above, please contact the Environmental Health and Safety Office.
+If there is a question whether a chemical is one of those listed above, please contact the Environmental Safety Coordinator at 3-3445.
 Such material will be specifically dealt with according to the instructions of the Hazardous Waste Vendor contracted by the University of Northern Iowa.

 If it is determined that a chemical or chemicals do not have any further use within the department or have expired, please record the list of chemicals you wish to dispose of on the form in Appendix A and forward it to the EH&S office.
 EH&S will collect all unwanted chemicals for possible campus redistribution or ensure they are properly disposed of.